nahisah/totesys/README.md

 ```bash
 secret_name = "arn:aws:secretsmanager:<your-region>:<your-aws-account-id>:secret:<your-secret-name>-<some-digits>"
 ```
-Once this has been done you can set your AWS credentials <link here> onto your local machine:
+Once this has been done you can set your [AWS credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html) onto your local machine:
 ```bash
 aws configure
 ```

 ### Postgres
 If not already set up, you will need to setup Postgres on your machine.
-A guide to doing this can be found here <insert link>.
+A guide to doing this on Ubuntu can be found [here](https://documentation.ubuntu.com/server/how-to/databases/install-postgresql/index.html).

 ### Testing
 While testing happens automatically on push to github, if you wish to test files locally you will need to set up a .env file: